sekrupke/bi-mini-project-p02/SETUP.md

 `pip install -r requirements.txt`

 ## Execute the ETL process
-The ETL process is fully automated by a Python Script, that also loads the data into the Database "thesis".
+The ETL process is fully automated by a Python Script, that also loads the data into the PostgreSQL database "thesis".

-Start the Python script for extract and transform steps (activated virtual environment):\
+Start the Python script for extract and transform steps (in virtual environment):\
 `python3 consolidate.py`

 ## Configuring and using Metabase